pme123/scala-adapters/docs/_docs/05-03-license.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+---

-**Please check the licenses of the libraries used by the framework and this page.**
+Please check the licenses of the libraries used by the framework and this page:

+{% include credits.md %}